SOC 100 Introduction to Sociology (4)

 SOC 450 Sociology of Corrections (4)

 Introduces students to correctional institutions by examining the history and philosophy of corrections; the social organization of prison societies as total institutions; the management of prisons; prison violence and court‑mandated attempts to restore civility; jails and community corrections; and critiques of traditional approaches to corrections.
+Prerequisite: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.

 SOC 452 White Collar Crime (4)

 Focuses upon crime that occurs within organizational and occupational contexts.
 Applies the major theories of crime causation to such illegality whether committed for the benefit of an employing organization, by individuals through the exercise of State authority, by individuals in their particular professional capacity, or for other types of individual gain.
 Explores legal and social strategies for controlling these practices.
+Prerequisite: SOC 100 or equivalent and one 200 level or one 300 level Sociology course.

 SOC 453 Comparative Criminal Justice Systems (4)